turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master.markdown

 ```
 As a guest
-When I visit the root path
+When I visit the artists index
 And I click "New artist"
 And I fill in the name
 And I fill in an image path